mdmtk/docs/edge/source/guide/csp/wifi.md

 * Unchanged - will use whatever the device is currently configured as.
 	* Parm value: ""
 * 2.4GHZ - enable 2.4GHz band
-	* Parm value: 2.4GHz
+	* Parm value: "2.4GHz"
 * 5.0GHZ - enable 5.0GHz band
-	* Parm value: 5.0GHz
+	* Parm value: "5.0GHz"
 * Auto - enable both bands and connect automatically to either.
-	* Parm value: Auto
+	* Parm value: "Auto"

 #### 2.4GHz Channels
 Parm name: 2.4GHzChannels

+Settable if:

+* The RF Band that is selected is either 2.4GHZ or Auto

 Pivotal parm: No